-Sort, Inventory, Classify, and Dispose of Personal Belongings
+Sort, Inventory, Classify and Dispose of Personal Belongings

 Apartment cleanout after a tenant dies necessitates dealing with the renter’s personal belongings.
 Dealing with a tenant’s personal property typically is a four-part process:

 Keep in mind that the probate court may require an official inventory of the property that is filed with the court itself.
-Otherwise, an inventory is necessary to keep tract and account for a tenant’s personal property.
+Otherwise, an inventory is necessary to keep track and account for a tenant’s personal property.

 - Property to be kept

 One challenging apartment clean out situation is when a tenant dies what is known as an unattended death.
 In basic terms, an unattended death occurs when a person dies for some reason alone.
 Moreover, following the death of this nature, the remains of the deceased individual are not discovered for what can prove to be an extended period of time.
 Indeed, there are examples of California unattended deaths in which bodies are not found for weeks or even months.